-What is the purpose of this guide?
-4 What is national teacher certification?
-5 Why promote national teacher certification in your school?
-6 Building individual and collegial expertise through national teacher certification - a case study 8 Linking with the Australian Professional Standard for Principals 9 Understand your role in national teacher certification 10 Leverage the expertise of nationally certified teachers in your school 11 Leveraging expertise to build a culture of excellence - a case study 12
+What is the purpose of this guide?.....
+What is national teacher certification?......
+Why promote national teacher certification in your school?......
+Building individual and collegial expertise through national teach Linking with theAustralian Professional Standard for Principals...
+Understand your role in national teacher certification Leverage the expertise of nationally certified teachers in your sch Leveraging expertise to build a culture of excellence - a case stu